camillapmedeiros/sugarholics/README.md

-# sugaholics website
+# Sugarholics website

-> All the sweet places you can find in town
+> All the sweet places in town

 ## Getting Started